howsoai/howso-docs/source/user_guide/time_series.rst

 A significant amount of data is recorded at specific times.
 Utilizing this information can provide a wealth of insight for future predictions, such as knowledge of whether events happen at certain intervals or how intervals between certain events influence other events.
-Engine handles time series data using :func:`howso.utilities.infer_feature_attributes` and by using :meth:`Trainee.train` and :meth:`Trainee.react` to caculate and utilize information about intervals within a dataset to make a prediction.
+Engine handles time series data using :func:`howso.utilities.infer_feature_attributes` and by using :meth:`Trainee.train` and :meth:`Trainee.react` to calculate and utilize information about intervals within a dataset to make a prediction.

 There are two key differences in the Howso Engine basic prediction workflow when dealing with time series and sequential data: